 27 Mins 1.3 miles via Silver Spur Trail: Take the Silver Spur Trail until you get to Jenn’s Trail where you will turn left onto Jenni's.
 You will then find yourself on Park City Mountain hiking down to the parking lot (if it happens to be a Wednesday you’ll come across the Park City Farmer’s Market).
 Turn left toward Lowell Ave then turn right onto Silver King Dr which turns into 15th St, turn right onto Park Ave and find yourself at City Park and the Miners Hospital Community Center.

 The Miners Hospital was built for the sum of $5,000 raised by local businessmen and the Western Federation of Miners.
-Six thousand miners were treated for “Miners Consumption”, or silicosis.
-In the first year of the hospital.
+Six thousand miners were treated for “Miners Consumption”, or silicosis in the first year of the hospital.
 The Miner’s Hospital had served the community’s medical needs from 1904 until the mid-50’s when it became obsolete and was shut down.
-In the 1970s, the building was a boarding house, a youth hostel, and later a city library.
+In the 1970s, the building was a boarding house, a youth hostel.
+In the early 1980s it was moved from it’s original location to make way for the Silver King Hotel and restored as the city library.

 Miner’s Hospital → Denver & Rio Grande Railroad Freight House (820 Park Ave Now Harvest)

 Head up Park Ave for about 0.5 miles which should take you about 11 Minutes to 820 Park Ave, and grab a cup of coffee at Harvest.
-Sit on their deck and marvel at the silhouette of this once freight building that was part of Old Town’s history for 115 years.
+Sit on their deck and marvel at the silhouette of this once the freight building of the Denver and Rio Grande Railroad that was served Park City from 1890-1947.

-The Denver & Rio Grande Railroad (D&RG) was one of two railroads that served Park City in the 20th century.
-The Union Pacific Railroad was already serving Park City via a Wanship and Silver Creek Canyon branch (you’ll see remnants of that train station later in our walking tour).
-In 1898, the D&RG constructed a stately Queen Anne style station at 820 Park Ave which also included a freight house.
+The Union Pacific Railroad spur arrived in 1890 to serve Park City from the main Union Pacific trunk line at Echo, Utah (you’ll see remnants of that train station later in our walking tour).
+In 1898, the D&RG constructed a stately Queen Anne style station at 820 Park Ave which also included this freight house.
 By the 1940s, several factors compelled the D&RG to abandon its Park City branch.
 These included the UP’s continued strength, competitive pressures from motor vehicles, declining fortunes in the local mining industry, difficult grades up Parley’s Canyon, and the state’s desire to improve the roadway between Salt Lake and Park City.
 The original passenger station was dismantled in 1940, but the freight building was able to evade the same fate.
 Though its connection to the railroad is no longer obvious, the building is now known as Harvest, a popular eatery within walking distance of the Town Lift.

 Harvest → High West Saloon and Distillery